vuralberkem/vuralberkem.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Hi there!"
 excerpt: "About me"
 author_profile: true
 ---

-Hi there!
+Merhaba!
+Ciao!
 I’m Berkem, a researcher and engineer dedicated to the intersection of human physiology and robotics.

 As a child, I loved exploring nature and was endlessly curious about how systems work.
 As this urge to understand grew, it sparked a drive to develop those very systems for the benefit of humanity.
 My engagement with robotics, biological systems, and health-focused engineering at large has shaped the person I am today.